- SAP and Oracle have large support margins that they hide from customers.

 But while there is some change, the margins in SAP and Oracle’s support indicates that there is still very little competition in the support space for these two vendors.

 Even though SAP and Oracle’s software is very expensive, they currently only make a profit on support.
 They aim for 100% profit but fall short — so in the high 80% and low 90%.
-They do not use that revenue to reinvest in very much in the way of software development, and they have shrunken costs enormously in order to maintain the profitability levels in support that they do have.
+They do not use that revenue to reinvest in very much in the way of software development, and they have shrunken costs enormously to maintain the profitability levels in support that they do have.